New Yorker “Gossip”

-- Others maybe crammed in the last minute.
+- Others maybe crammed in the necessary info last minute

-- And I’m sure there were a few who were just naturally gifted (maybe they were just really good test takers) and didn’t need to put in much effort at all.
+- And I’m sure there were a few who were just naturally gifted (or really great test takers) and didn’t need to put in that much effort at all

-We all achieved the same desirable result in the end (as I’m referring specifically to my classmates, who made it into medical school), even if we were different in how we got there.
+We all achieved the same desirable effect, in the end (I’m referring specifically to my classmates, who made it into medical school), even if we differed in how we got there.

-I believe that it’s those differences, in fact, that make up the amazing diversity we’ve all grown to appreciate.
-It’s because we’re not the same that we can grow.
+I believe that it’s those differences, in fact, that make up the amazing diversity we’ve grown to appreciate.
+It’s because we’re not the same that we can learn and grow.